Cruel and Unusual Punishment Injury Lawsuits

 If you or a loved one was injured or died while in a prison, a jail, a juvenile detention center, or even police custody, you have a right to learn the circumstances surrounding the personal injury or death.
 And in some cases of negligence, you may have a right to file a lawsuit.

-If you have committed a crime, you should be punished.
-But being in prison does not give the system the right to deprive you of necessary medical attention or inmates the right to rape you.
+If you have committed a crime, you should be punished but the punishment should not be cruel and unusual punishment.
+Being in prison does not give the system the right to deprive you of necessary medical attention or inmates the right to rape you.

 The Harman Law Firm stands up for victims of abuse in correctional facilities.

 Inmates in prisons, jails, and juvenile detention centers are not free to seek their own medical care.
-Therefore, the correctional facility is responsible for providing appropriate medical treatment.
+Therefore, the correctional facility is responsible for providing appropriate medical treatment and care.

-Unfortunately, inmates’ medical needs are sometimes neglected – sometimes due to innocent mistake, but other times due to something more sinister.
-Inmates may be assaulted by guards or other inmates.
+Unfortunately, inmates’ medical needs are sometimes neglected or denied medical care that they need – sometimes due to innocent mistake, but other times due to something more sinister.

 - Some inmates have suffered serious, life-threatening infections because of unsanitary conditions.